"

 Task Roles

 The communication behaviors and actions within a group that are directly focused on facilitating the accomplishment of the group's specific goals and objectives.
-These roles are essential for the efficient and effective progress of a task, helping the group to define its purpose, organize its work, analyze information, and reach decisions.
 Unlike maintenance roles, which address group cohesion, task roles are centered on the output and productivity of the group.

 Territory